 Because wall-mounted toilets store the tank within the wall, they take up less space.
 Wall-mounted toilets are also very easy to clean and maintain.
 However, two-piece toilets are generally more comfortable and visually appealing than one-piece toilets.

 There you have it!
 A simple guide that you can follow to purchase the best toilet for your needs.
+We also provid info on finding the right toilet for your home!
 If you’re interested in installing commercial toilets but don’t quite know where to start, feel free to give our team here at Delta Mechanical a call – we’ve been taking care of large-scale plumbing projects for over 30 years.

-To learn more about what we can do for you, click here.
+To learn more about what we can do for you, contact us today.